jimdavis1/Core-Gene-AMR-Models/README.md

 ```

 Doing this will initialize the [GenomicModelCreator](https://github.com/Tinyman392/GenomicModelCreator/tree/ccd38f2a27feede0d7747ca8c2f69921ef1ef0a7) and [Subtree-Analysis](https://github.com/jimdavis1/Subtree-Analysis) submodules:
 - The GenomicModelCreator is used to train models and run model statistics/metrics using genomic data and metadata.
-For the purposes of this repo, it's used to train models using alignments of 100 conserved genes for various species in a susceptible vs resistant format.
+For the purposes of this repo, it's used to train models from the Nguyen et al. study for various species in a susceptible vs resistant format.
 However, the GenomicModelCreator can do more than just that.
-The GenomicModelCreator is still being updated and not all features are currently functional, although the functions specific to this repo are usable.
+The GenomicModelCreator is still under development, but the functions specific to this repo and the Nguyen et al. study are usable.
-- The Subtree-Analysis is used to create and view trees that are based off of 100 core gene alignments.
+- The Subtree-Analysis is designed to demonstrate how subtrees were analyzed in the Nguyen et al. study.
 It utilizes various libaries from the [PATRIC command line interface](https://github.com/PATRIC3/PATRIC-distribution/releases).

 ## Repository Layout